-by Tom Russell May 03, 2020
+by Tom Russell August 24, 2025

 Cannabinoids are most commonly found in cannabis plants but can also be found elsewhere.
 They are present in most animal species as well as in plants like the cacao tree, echinacea and helichrysum.

-When consumed by humans, they interact with a network of receptors found in our nervous system.
-Different cannabinoids affect the receptors in different ways, producing a range of varied effects.
+Different cannabinoids affect these receptors in different ways.
 Some, like THC, are intoxicating, but most are not.

 Cannabinoids are substances that are similar in structure or function to those found in cannabis plants.
 They are found throughout the natural world but of the hundreds of chemical components of cannabis, over 100 are cannabinoids.